-Edward Tepporn is the Vice President of Community Strategies for the Asian & Pacific Islander American Health Forum (APIAHF), a national health justice organization which influences policy, mobilizes communities, and strengthens programs and organizations to improve the health of Asian Americans, Native Hawaiians, and Pacific Islanders.
-He has over 16 years of experience in the nonprofit field in local, national, and international settings.
+Edward Tepporn is the Executive Vice President at the Asian & Pacific Islander American Health Forum a national health justice organization which influences policy, mobilizes communities, and strengthens programs and organizations to improve the health of Asian Americans, Native Hawaiians, and Pacific Islanders.
+Edward is responsible for executive leadership, strategy planning, and innovation for the organization.
 Edward joined APIAHF’s staff in 2002.

 During his time at APIAHF, he has lead programming for the Pacific Island Jurisdictions AIDS Action Group’s Regional HIV Summits, facilitated numerous trainings and workshop sessions on a wide range of organizational capacity building topics, broadened the diversity of APIAHF’s capacity building assistance recipients, and co-authored several key reports and issue briefs.